Control structures

 isodd(123) = True

 info Python doesn't support the switch control structure.
-See stackoverflow: switch statement in Python? for workarounds.
-Pattern matching, a powerful alternative to switch, will be part of Python from version 3.10 onwards.
+See stackoverflow: switch statement in Python? for workarounds. docs.python: match statement is a powerful alternative to switch, introduced in the Python 3.10 version.

 Ternary operator